-- 9. Let air flow for five minutes until water is completely drained out of faucets and drain valves.
-Then close faucets one at a time. - 10.
+- 8. Let air flow for five minutes until water is completely drained out of faucets and drain valves.
+Then close faucets one at a time. - 9.
 Drain Toilet.
-Operate and hold toilet flush lever until water is completely drained from toilet. - 11.
-Turn air pressure off.
-Disconnect water purge adapters.
-Recap the city water inlet to avoid contamination by dirt or insects.
+Operate and hold toilet flush lever (or electric wall switch, if your coach is equipped with an electric flush toilet) until water is completely drained from toilet.